hyscale/hspec/docs/hyscale-spec-reference.md

    </td>
   </tr>
   <tr>
-   <td>k8sPatches</td>
+   <td>k8sSnippets</td>
    <td>list</td>
    <td></td>
    <td><em>Optional</em> <em>Can be overridden</em>
    <p>
-List of CustomSnippets that needs to be patched on the generated manifest files.
+List of k8s snippets that needs to be patched on the generated manifest files.
    </td>
    </td>
   </tr>